 As far as free material goes, none of that sounds too impressive, but here’s where it gets different.
 Playground Sessions offers a 14-day free trial without a credit card.
 Some platforms offer free trials after adding your credit card details, and some even charge immediately with a money-back guarantee.

-We’d typically talk about free trials in the pricing section below, but since you get two weeks of all-access without a credit card or obligation to subscribe later, everything is free, and we love it.
+I’d typically talk about free trials in the pricing section below, but since you get two weeks of all-access without a credit card or obligation to subscribe later, everything is free, and I love it.

 Playground Sessions offers multiple subscriptions, including monthly, annual, and lifetime; they also provide family plans if you need more than one membership.